Big Bang Singularity Resolution In Quantum Cosmology: Acknowledgements

 \section{Acknowledgements}

-I am extremely grateful to Abhay Ashtekar, Martin Bojowald, Juliusz Doboszewski, Steffen Gielen, Sean Gryb, Mike Schneider, David Sloan, Chris Smeenk, and Jim Weatherall for comments on a draft manuscript and to Erik Curiel, Henrique Gomes, and Will Wolf for discussion.
+I am extremely grateful to Abhay Ashtekar, Martin Bojowald, Juliusz Doboszewski, Erik Curiel, Steffen Gielen, Sean Gryb, Nick Huggett, Mike Schneider, David Sloan, Chris Smeenk, and Jim Weatherall for comments on a draft manuscript, to Henrique Gomes, and Will Wolf for discussion, and to audience members in Cambridge for valuable feedback on a talk based on this material.
 Work on this paper was supported by the British Academy through a Mid-Career Fellowship.

 \linespread{1}